salva/fastdbfs/README.md

 # Limitations

+* Only Linux/UNIX is currently supported.
+Patches welcome!!!

-The DBFS API has some limitations that `fastdbfs` can not overcome:
+* The DBFS API has some limitations that `fastdbfs` can not overcome:

     - Directory listings timeout after 1min.

     - The API has a throttling mechanism that slows down operations that require a high number of calls (i.e. find, rput, rget).

     - The methods provided for uploading data are too simplistic.
 They can not be parallelized and in some edge cases transfers may become corrupted (`fastdbfs` tries to protect against that).

 # Development and support